 Analysis and Test Results

-This review focuses solely on sneakers designed for running on pavement.
-If you want to run off-road, take a look at our Best Trail Running Shoe For Men Review.
+This review focuses solely on sneakers designed for running on pavement, but we couldn't resist a few trail runs.
+However, if you are in the market for strictly off-road running shoes, take a look at our Best Trail Running Shoe For Men Review.

 Types of Road Running Shoes

 As the name implies, minimalist shoes are a much lighter and less supportive style than traditional road footgear.
 This also means they tend to be less responsive and lack the cushioning that traditional road models provide.
 Many runners are attracted to the idea of using a minimalist shoe to obtain a more natural gait cycle, where your heel does not strike the ground first.
-Most minimalist kicks offer a 0 mm to 4 mm heel to toe discrepancy, which results in a more natural and efficient foot strike.
-This review includes more traditional models, but if you prefer minimalism, refer to our Barefoot Shoe Review.
+Most minimalist kicks offer a 0mm to 4mm heel to toe discrepancy, which results in a more natural and efficient foot strike.
+We did include a barefoot shoe in this review, the Vibram FiveFingers V-Run, but otherwise this review focuses on more traditional models.
+If you prefer minimalism, refer to our Barefoot Shoe Review.